Library use policy

 The Massachusetts Institute of Technology is an independent, private university.
 Institute facilities, including the Libraries, have the primary purpose of supporting MIT’s educational and research programs.
 The MIT Libraries may also serve the local community, the nation, and the world through the use of Libraries facilities, particularly when there is a compelling need or interest that can be met without detriment to the Institute’s primary purpose.

 Access to and use of the MIT Libraries is a privilege extended to the members of the MIT community of faculty, students, and staff; including members of their immediate families and sponsored affiliates.
-Access to MIT Libraries facilities, services, and resources by others is normally limited to meeting a specific need for the scholarly, research, or educational materials and services available in the MIT Libraries.
+Access to MIT Libraries facilities, services, and resources by visitors is limited to meeting a specific need for the scholarly, research, or educational materials and services available in the MIT Libraries.

 The following principles guide service provision to all users of the MIT Libraries:

-Expectations – Library users and staff will:
+Library users will:

 - Respect private and Institute property